christianmkg/mkgmarketingweb/_posts/2012-06-04-finally-a-brand-hits-a-home-run-with-facebook-ads.md

 	<li><strong>Treat Facebook Ads Like a Big Kid: </strong>This case study is living proof that Facebook ads deserve a share of marketers tactical time &amp; energy in planning an effective campaign.
 Simply 'turning on likes' doesn't actually move the needle -- like any of the traditional or established digital mediums, you need to commit to a diverse marketing mix within the Facebook platform in order to generate real results.</li>
 	<li><strong>Facebook Can Generate Leads ...
 For the Right Brand: </strong>As other brands come forward with their pro &amp; anti-Facebook advertising stories, it will be interesting to see which types of brands (B2B vs. B2C, for example) will band together and see the best performance.</li>
 <ul>
-	<li>For example, General Motors pulled theirÂ automobileÂ advertising on Facebook.</li>
+	<li>For example, General Motors pulled their automobile advertising on Facebook.</li>
-	<li>Could carsÂ technicallyÂ be 'un-sellable' on Facebook?</li>
+	<li>Could cars technically be 'un-sellable' on Facebook?</li>
 </ul>
-	<li><strong>Agencies Need to Be Smarter: </strong>When your client comes to you and wants to gain '100,000 likes' just for shits and giggles, agencies need to have theÂ wherewithalÂ to ask intelligent questions:</li>
+	<li><strong>Agencies Need to Be Smarter: </strong>When your client comes to you and wants to gain '100,000 likes' just for shits and giggles, agencies need to have the wherewithal to ask intelligent questions:</li>
 </ol>
 <ul>
 <ul>